 Recover memories of the school, gardens, and house.

-Record how the Stowe estate has influenced the surrounding community.
+Record how Stowe Estate has influenced the surrounding community.

 Relate tales from long ago to what is happening today.